NVIDIA/spark-rapids/docs/supported_ops.md

 <td><b>NS</b></td>
 <td><b>NS</b></td>
 <td><b>NS</b></td>
-<td><em>PS* (unionByName will not optionally impute nulls for missing struct fields  when the column is a struct and there are non-overlapping fields; max nested DECIMAL precision of 18; missing nested BINARY, CALENDAR, ARRAY, UDT)</em></td>
+<td><em>PS (unionByName will not optionally impute nulls for missing struct fields  when the column is a struct and there are non-overlapping fields; max nested DECIMAL precision of 18; UTC is only supported TZ for nested TIMESTAMP; missing nested BINARY, CALENDAR, ARRAY, UDT)</em></td>
 <td><b>NS</b></td>
 </tr>
 <tr>